domRiddle/ASF/IPC.md

 ### `GET /Api/Type/{Type}`

 This API endpoint can be used for fetching information about given type specified by its name.
-Returns **[GenericResponse](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#genericresponse)** with `Result` defined as **[TypeResponse](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#typeresponse)**.
+Returns **[GenericResponse](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#genericresponse)** with `Result` defined as `TypeResponse`.

 `{Type}` can be any ASF or .NET Core type qualified by its namespace and name, for example `ArchiSteamFarm.BotConfig`, `ArchiSteamFarm.GlobalConfig` or `ArchiSteamFarm.Json.Steam+Asset.`

-In the example below the actual result was trimmed to keep it clean - normally you'll get full structure returned, which is the main purpose of this endpoint.
-The resulting structure always includes all public and non-public fields and properties.

 ```shell
 curl -X GET /Api/Type/ArchiSteamFarm.BotConfig